lindenmeadow/catholic_news/README.md

 # CatholicNews

+Welcome to CatholicNews!
+This is a CLI Ruby project that I have created as part of my web developer studies through Flatiron School.
-CatholicNews accesses the first news headlines page of the site catholicnewsagency.com.
-It presents the user with a numbered list of the headlines and allows them to select a headline to view a short teaser about and the URL of the story.
+CatholicNews 'scrapes' the first news headlines page of the site catholicnewsagency.com.
+First, it presents the user with a numbered list of the headlines from that page.
+Next, it allows the user to select a headline from the list, thereby displaying the headline again along with the story's date, teaser, and URL.
+The user may select anohter headline, view the list of headlines again, or exit the program.
+The project's purpose is to demonstrate the use of Ruby elements such as modules, classes, variables, and methods.

 ## Installation